We may earn commission from affiliate links →

 The Best Beaches In Hydra

-There are not many sandy beaches on the island, most of them featuring small pebbles instead.
+There are not many sandy beaches on the island, most featuring small pebbles.
 The waters, however, are often shallow and crystal clear.

 Mandraki is one of the beaches closest to Hydra Town.
 Here, visitors can rent windsurfing equipment and practice different water sports.

-Towards the west of Hydra, it’s possible to visit the small beach of Kamini, an amazing shore with pebbles, but probably not the best place to swim for families with kids.
+Towards the west of Hydra, it’s possible to visit the small beach of Kamini, a fantastic shore with pebbles, but probably not the best place to swim for families with kids.

 Kastello, instead, further down the road leading to the west of the island, is a better option for kids.
-Still pebbled, the waters are shallow and with safe access to the sea.
+Still pebbled, the waters are shallow and have safe sea access.

 The biggest beach on the island is Agios Nikolaos.
 There is sand mixed with pebbles and some trees offering shade.
 Since this beach is not close to the island’s port, hiring a taxi boat to visit the beach is a good idea.